milmazz/milmazz.github.io/_posts/2018-11-23-elixir-mime-library-review.md

 mix deps.get
 ```

-And you can test the result via `IEx`:
+You can test the result via `IEx`:

 ```elixir
 iex> MIME.type("wasm")